 Several area ranches and resorts offer South Fork of the Flathead trips with camps, menus, and other glamping extras that allow clients to experience the wilderness and focus on the fishing–but such a catered venture carries a hefty price tag.
 Most don’t travel as far, or for as long, as Jay and I did.
 But for Jay and I, traveling DIY style according to our own itinerary gave us a deeper appreciate for the gravity of our location, and granted us an up-close-and-personal experience with the wilderness and its native fishes.
 It was the type of package that lured us in the first place, and we hope to revisit in the years to come.

 The Bob Marshall Wilderness in northwest Montana is one of those rare places where people can truly experience the outdoors in its purest form and encounter nature on its own terms.
 Inside its perimeter, a variety of wildlife, including grizzly bears, roam without modern intrusions, and hundreds of miles of clean, cold creeks and rivers–home to one of the strongest wild cutthroat populations in the state–snake between mountain crevices and through sweeping valleys.

-After years of dreaming about packing a boat over the mountains and plying the Bob Marshall’s waters, a friend and I decided to finally scratch it off our bucket list.
-Here’s a brief look at what went into the planning and execution of our adventure, our up-close-and personal encounters with the native fish (including endangered species), and why sugar cookies are as good as gold in the backcountry.
+After years of dreaming about packing a boat over the mountains and plying the Bob Marshall’s waters, Ben Romans decided to finally scratch it off his bucket list.